Meta-user-byte/Meta-user-byte/README.md

 # Ankit Sharma
-My Status: Temporary Break
+My Status: Currently working on my thesis "Defect engineered 2D materials as quantum light emitters".

 Howdy everyone!
-This is @Meta-Ankit, a physics and a quantum tech enthusiast specializes in quantum machine learning and quantum algorithms
+This is @PhotonCryo, a physics and a quantum tech enthusiast specializes in quantum machine learning and quantum algorithms

 Primary Interests: Phontonic QC, QML and Qalgo